Overview

 Total Credits: 3

-- Demonstrate knowledge of various advertising media such as print, radio, television, outdoor advertising, direct response, etc.
+- Demonstrate knowledge of various advertising media such as print, radio, television, outdoor advertising and direct response, etc.

 Employment Opportunities